 |Nesmith in the studio with bassist Peter Tork, 1967.|

-Two strange photos which lead me to believe that illicit substances may have been involved:
+Two strange photos from 1966-67 which lead me to believe that illicit substances may have been involved:

 Two great photos which support the theory that taking up the pedal steel may lead to growing a beard:

 1975 releases "The Prison"-- a concept album Nesmith described as a whole new experience in listening to music-- which is largely scene as overambitious, overwrought and hard to grasp.
-A hit in Australia leads to a tour and live album (Live at the Palais), which feature slowed down reworkings of older tunes, and solos traded among the players (except Nesmith, quite content in his role as a rhythm guitarist).
+In fact, it is quite an impressive collection of psychedelically-informed songs that combine guitar, drum machine, pedal steel and analog synth (later in the 90's, Nez adds more New Age-sounding synths, which ruin it for me, though many prefer it.
+Only the re-worked version is available for purchase and download.
+A shame).
+A hit ("Rio") in Australia leads to a tour and live album (Live at the Palais), which feature slowed down reworkings of older tunes, and solos traded among the players (except Nesmith, quite content in his role as a rhythm guitarist).
 Eager to branch out, Nesmith starts getting into film and video, beginning with 1977's video for "Rio".

 When not doing Grateful Dead tours, Garcia plays 50+ gigs a year with Jerry Garcia band.
 The Dead release ten or so albums of new material (much of it recorded live instead of in studio) between 1970-80, and the Garcia band release five.
 The Grateful Dead integrate many musical styles (blues, avant psych, country, fusion, reggae and disco), and utilize the most cutting edge equipment as soon as it exists; and yet, they can’t escape the stigma of being retro dinosaurs.
 None of their albums sell very well, due to the band's increasingly insolated scene, and never ending experiments.
 As Deadhead population grows, mainstream public loses interest they may have once had around early 70's.
 Deadheads for the most part don’t mind because it keeps away the gawkers.
 In 1975, the band release "Blues For Allah", the title track hyped as "a new kind of music".
 A singular, intriguing piece that takes up one side of the album, but proves to be impossible to play live and not really what Deadheads want to hear.
 Garcia starts getting into film and video.
 Solo band shows feature slowed-down reworkings of older tunes with generous time given to solos.
 Eager to branch out, Garcia gets into film, beginning with 1976's "The Grateful Dead Movie".